-- ♦ In San Francisco over the last two weeks there have been 5 cases of necrotizing soft-tissue infections (also known as necrotizing fasciitis.) - ♦ Five people have been hospitalized. - ♦ One person has died. - ♦ Skin-popping and muscling put people at higher risk, but the disease can also be caused by IV injection.
+- In San Francisco over the last two weeks there have been 5 cases of necrotizing soft-tissue infections (also known as necrotizing fasciitis.) - Five people have been hospitalized. - Skin-popping and muscling put people at higher risk, but the disease can also be caused by IV injection.